fabric8io/fabric8/bai/ReadMe.md

 There is nothing to stop you creating multiple AuditEventNotifier instances with different configurations (e.g. to filter different things) and writing to different audit endpoints.
 Another approach would be to create a single AuditEventNotifier which generates all possible audit events you are interested; then use content based routing on the audit endpoint to write events to different back end components.

+### Using expressions to filter exchanges to audit & the body written

+You can use all the various [Camel expression languages](http://camel.apache.org/languages.html) to specify expressions to filter on the AuditEventNotifier.

+For example see this [sample spring XML](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/FilterExpressionTest-context.xml#L27) where the **inFilter** and **outFilter** expressions are set.

+Also most back ends support the use of an [expression to calculate the payload](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/ConfigurableBodyExpressionTest-context.xml#L43) written to the storage system (such as MongoDb).

 ### Asynchronous delivery of audit events

 Typically we expect audit events to be informational and to have minimal impact on the runtime performance of the system.
 So a common configuration is to send to an endpoint like **vm:audit?waitForTaskToComplete=Never** so that there is minimal impact on the business level routing routes.